msupply-foundation/msupply_docs/content/docs/distribution/outbound_shipments/barcode_scanning.md

 ### Starting the scanner

-To begin, open the outbound shipment.
+To begin, open the Outbound Shipment.
 If the status is `New`, `Allocated` or `Picked` you can start and stop the scanner using the `Scan` button:

 ![Scan button](/docs/distribution/images/os_scan_button.png)

 <div class="tip">You can also press the 'control (ctrl)' and 's' keys at the same time to start (and stop) scanning</div>

 ### Adding items